 - Create a spread in your journal of an ideal day or week to help keep you on track with your goals.

 - Collect images and text from newspapers and magazines, scrap bits of paper, photos – whatever you like, and keep them in a box so you can add them to your journal.
 If you are short on time, check out the printable sticker packs in my shop.
-The photo below shows some of the elements available in the pack.

 When you think about it, there are limitless ways you can use a journal to create your visual business plan.
 The great thing is, you can fill your journal with anything you want.
 You only need to check out Instagram or Pinterest to see the many ways people use their journals.
 But, I gotta warn ya – be prepared to become obsessed big time, because people are getting really creative with how they make their journals unique and inspiring.
 You are bound to find a style you love.